The Lincoln Primary Tracking Poll.

 With five candidates on the general election ballot, there is a very real possibility of “vote splitting.”
 Four of the five candidates can somehow “split” the majority of the vote, allowing the remaining candidate to be elected with far less than 50%.
 (In a Democracy, you cannot govern effectively without majority support.)

-Ranked Choice Voting (RCV) is a good solution to this problem There are other alternatives as well.
+Ranked Choice Voting (RCV) is a good solution to this problem – but there is a better alternative.
 “Multiple Endorsements” solves most of the same problems as RCV – but does so without all the clutter on the ballot and slow reporting of election results on election day.
 On each ballot, voters are instructed to “Endorse one or more” instead of “Vote for one.”
-Voters are allowed to make multiple endorsements.
-There will be more votes cast than ballots returned – but that is fine.
-The Lincoln Primary amendment purposely does not mandate or prohibit any solution.
-This issue must be addressed separately at some later date.
-(Note that, as written, the Lincoln Primary amendment allows the Secretary of State to implement a solution without legislative or voter approval.)
+There will be more votes cast than ballots returned – but that’s fine.

 The “Single Subject Rule”